 Avocado- an avocado has more potassium than a banana!
 They are great for eye site, weight loss, are high in fiber, and contain heart healthy monounsaturated fatty acids.

 Coconut Water – coconut water has been deemed nature’s electrolytes.
 It’s loaded with antioxidants, vitamins, minerals, and amino acids.
 Including potassium, iron, calcium, magnesium, and zinc.

-- Place all ingredients in magic bullet (or any good quality blender) and mix for about 30 seconds or until there are no lumps.
-Serve with granola on top.
+- Place all ingredients (except granola) in magic bullet or any good quality blender and mix for about 30 seconds or until there are no lumps.

-- Note - I make granola ahead of time and always have it on hand in a zip lock bag.
+- Top with granola.
+I make granola ahead of time and always have it on hand in a zip lock bag.
 It will keep for about two weeks.

 If you suffer from Chronic Fatigue, Sinus Infections, Fibromyalgia, Food Allergies, Auto Immune Disease, Acid Reflux, Candida, Depression – this book is for you.